KimWD/UFOs/README.md

 The ease of use for the website is fairly simple, however, the biggest drawback is that the information returned is limited to the current data we have in out Javascript.

+As of now, this is only a search site, however, we could monetized it by adding blog posts and using affiliate links to products related to UFO's in anyway.
+Also, to draw in more users, we could add a feature on the site, for users to add their own ufo experience information.
+And is anyone does a search that pulls this information, it would list that the information was from a private user, and not verified, to protect the integrity of all information on the site.